-The shibori technique, far from the tie dye experiments from the sixties is an ancient technique that can be used in many ways.
+The shibori technique, far from the tie-dye experiments from the sixties is an ancient technique that can be used in many ways.
 A small cluster of fabric is tied tightly with thread very precisely, applying a variety of knots and techniques to create the desired effect.
-Below, you can see a close-up of a sample of silk hand-tied, ready for dying.
+Below, you can see a close-up of a sample of silk hand-tied, ready for dyeing.
 This piece of fabric you see here represents about a week’s work, the strip to the right is the work of one day.

 This artform pre-dates the flower power era of the 1960’s by over 1000 years, and continues to be practised today to create incredibly intricate patterns.

 And from here you can see the progression of the work from a small sample to a larger body of work.
 First, is a strip after dying and the threads removed.
 It created this beautiful textured pattern.

 Below are some finished pieces showing different patterns that can be achieved.